Foundations Jumpstart on MTG Arena

-Play Foundations Jumpstart on MTG Arena November 19 to December 3 and build your collection of cards from the Foundations Jumpstart set!
+Play Magic: The Gathering Foundations Jumpstart on MTG Arena November 19 to December 3 and build your collection of cards from the Foundations Jumpstart set!
 Mix and match themed packets to assemble a deck and start playing fast.

 In Foundations Jumpstart, you select themed packets to build a ready-to-play deck.
 The packets include thirteen cards, some with variable cards, so the packet combinations and the games you can play are nearly limitless—you never know what to expect!